Saaappi/HelpMePlay/README.md

 - Edit Mode
   - Select which Edit Mode layout should be used during New Character Configuration.

+#### Heirlooms

+HelpMePlay introduces a new button positioned next to the Heirloom journal, facilitating swift equipping of any generated heirlooms.
+This effectively cuts down the setup process for heirlooms by approximately 50%.

+#### Queue

+In contrast to the World Event queue button, the Character Queue button is ad-hoc, appearing conditionally to facilitate quickly queuing for a specific dungeon.

 ### Utilities

 - Open Issue